Los Chicos (Puerto Rican boy band)

-Los Chicos (also known as Los Chicos de Puerto Rico) were a Puerto Rican boy band that was popular in Puerto Rico, South America and in Central America during the early to mid 1980s, which was created to rival Menudo's success.
+Los Chicos (also known as Los Chicos de Puerto Rico) were a Puerto Rican boy band that was popular in Puerto Rico, and in South and Central America during the early to mid 1980s, which was created to rival Menudo's success.

 The band was created by Eric Laboy in 1978, with the name Encuentro.
-Due to a political campaign slogan, the name was changed to Los Chicos, which translates to The Kids by Mr. Carlos Alfonso Ramirez, who took ownership and managed the boy band.
-They enjoyed huge success during the early 1980s, under the new management particularly in Puerto Rico South America and Central America.
+Due to the chosen name also being used as a political campaign slogan, the name was soon changed to Los Chicos, which translates to The Kids, by Carlos Alfonso Ramirez, who took ownership and managed the boy band.

-Mr. Alfonso added the following individuals to his management team: